icon

 Archidoris pseudoargus, commonly known as the Sea Lemon, was first described by Rapp in 1827.
 They are a common sea slug found around the UK, with over 1,000 observations on iNaturalist, and over 6,000 observations made worldwide from GBIF.

-Left photo is by ©Tony Gilbert, and right photo is by ©Vsevolod Rudyi
+Left photo by ©Tony Gilbert, and right photo by ©Vsevolod Rudyi

-Left photo is by ©Federico Boscolo, and right photo is by ©Lou Wagtaffe
+Left photo by ©Federico Boscolo, and right photo by ©Lou Wagtaffe

 The sea lemon closely resembles Geitodoris planata, and the two species can easily be confused.

 Size is a helpful identifying feature.
-Adult sea lemons can reach up to 12 cm in length, whereas Geitodoris planata typically grows to around half that size.
-This makes it an easy and uninvasive way to identify between the species reliably.
+Adult sea lemons can reach up to 12 cm in length, whereas Geitodoris planata can only grow to around half that size.
+This makes an easy unintrusive method for identifying larger specimens.

-On the other hand, to be more certain of the identification, especially if the species is smaller, examining under the mantle is helpful.
-The sea lemon’s mantle is typically smooth in colour and does not usually have spots, although individuals with small purple spots have occasionally been recorded.
+With smaller individuals and to confirm identification, you can carefully flip them over to examine under the mantle.
+The sea lemon’s mantle is typically smooth in colour and does not usually have spots, although individuals with small, sparse, purple spots have occasionally been recorded.
 In contrast, Geitodoris planata has numerous brown spots covering its mantle.

-After hatching, the larvae become free-swimming plankton.
+After hatching (which takes around 24-26 days), the larvae become free-swimming plankton.
 During this stage, they drift in the water column before eventually settling on the seafloor, usually near or directly on sponges — their main food source.

 Unlike many sea slug species, which live for around one year, the sea lemon can live for up to two years.

-These slugs are carnivorous, with their main prey being the breadcrumb sponge (Halichondria panicea) in the low intertidal zone, and Halichondria bowerbanki (type of sponge) and Suberites ficus (another type of sponge) in the sublittoral zone.
+These slugs are carnivorous consuming several species of sponge.
+Their main prey is the breadcrumb sponge (Halichondria panicea) in the low intertidal zone, and Halichondria bowerbanki and Suberites ficus in the sublittoral zone.

 The sea lemon is native to Europe and is particularly abundant around the coasts of the United Kingdom.